Best Books from 2023

 Book Summary

-House of Eve alternates perspectives of our main characters in 1950s Philadelphia and Washington, D.C.
-Ruby’s story is told in first person perspective as she tries to become the first person in her lower-income family to attend higher education.
+House of Eve alternates between the perspectives of our main characters in 1950s Philadelphia and Washington, D.C.
+Ruby’s story is told in first-person as she tries to become the first member of her lower-income family to attend higher education.
 However, her plans are threatened when she begins to fall for a Jewish boy.

 While this setup feels like a romance novel, this is a fast-moving historical fiction novel that will take you into a piece of history you may know little about.
 Don’t miss the author’s note at the end!